marrow/WebCore/docs/source/core/intermediate/alternate-dispatch.rst

 You may notice the similarity to the previous section's CRUD layout, and is, in fact, a more specific example of it.
 WebDAV is an example of a complete system written with this structure.
 To implement RESTful services in WebCore you use a combination of the techniques described by CRUD and a helper class.

-The RESTMethod helper class understands all HTTP verbs: get, put, post, delete, head, trace, and options, with head and options written for you.
+The HTTPMethod helper class understands all HTTP verbs: get, put, post, delete, head, trace, and options, with head and options written for you.

 Form Processing
 ---------------

-At its most light-weight, the RESTMethod helper class allows you to create a separation between the presentation of a form and the processing of the data returned by the form.
+At its most light-weight, the HTTPMethod helper class allows you to create a separation between the presentation of a form and the processing of the data returned by the form.
 Take the following example controller:

 .. code-block:: python

-   class SignInMethod(web.core.RESTMethod):
+   class SignInMethod(web.core.HTTPMethod):
       def get(self):
          return "myapp.templates.signin", dict()